 While in Chatham you might also wish to visit the W.C.
 McGeorge Building and explore the archival records available in their collection at McGeorge Building, 325 Grand Avenue East, Chatham, Ontario N7M 5L8 519.360.1998.

-There is also the Chatham-Kent Museum where you may view their displays.
-They do have an “Archival Collection and Research Area” but they prefer that you make an appointment, in advance.
+There are multiple museums in Chatham-Kent where you may view value pieces of history.
+Many have an “Archival Collection and Research Area” but they prefer that you make an appointment, in advance.
 There are also other specialty locations in Chatham-Kent including the Chatham-Kent Black Historical Society and their “Black Mecca” exhibit, Buxton National Historic Society and Museum and Uncle Tom’s Cabin Historic Site.